openiddict/openiddict-documentation/guide/getting-started.md

             options.UseOpenIddict();
         });

-        // Register the Identity services.
-        services.AddIdentity<ApplicationUser, IdentityRole>()
-            .AddEntityFrameworkStores<ApplicationDbContext>()
-            .AddDefaultTokenProviders();

-        // Register the OpenIddict services.
         services.AddOpenIddict()

+            // Register the OpenIddict core components.
             .AddCore(options =>
             {
-                // Configure OpenIddict to use the Entity Framework Core stores and entities. options.UseEntityFrameworkCore()
+                // Configure OpenIddict to use the Entity Framework Core stores and models.
+                // Note: call ReplaceDefaultEntities() to replace the default entities. options.UseEntityFrameworkCore()
                        .UseDbContext<ApplicationDbContext>();
             })

+            // Register the OpenIddict server components.
             .AddServer(options =>
             {
-                // Register the ASP.NET Core MVC binder used by OpenIddict.
-                // Note: if you don't call this method, you won't be able to
-                // bind OpenIdConnectRequest or OpenIdConnectResponse parameters.
-                options.UseMvc();

-                // Enable the token endpoint (required to use the password flow). options.EnableTokenEndpoint("/connect/token");
+                // Enable the token endpoint.
+                options.SetTokenEndpointUris("/connect/token");

-                // Allow client applications to use the grant_type=password flow. options.AllowPasswordFlow();
+                // Enable the client credentials flow.

-                // During development, you can disable the HTTPS requirement. options.DisableHttpsRequirement();

-                // Accept token requests that don't specify a client_id. options.AcceptAnonymousClients();
+                options.AllowClientCredentialsFlow();

+                // Register the signing and encryption credentials. options.AddDevelopmentEncryptionCertificate()
+                      .AddDevelopmentSigningCertificate();

+                // Register the ASP.NET Core host and configure the ASP.NET Core options. options.UseAspNetCore()
+                      .EnableTokenEndpointPassthrough();
             })

-            .AddValidation();
+            // Register the OpenIddict validation components.
+            .AddValidation(options =>
+            {
+                // Import the configuration from the local OpenIddict server instance. options.UseLocalServer();

+                // Register the ASP.NET Core host.
+                options.UseAspNetCore();
+            });

+        // Register the worker responsible of seeding the database with the sample clients.
+        // Note: in a real world application, this step should be part of a setup script. services.AddHostedService<Worker>();
     }
     ```

-  - **Make sure the authentication middleware is registered before all the other middleware, including `app.UseMvc()`**:
+  - **Make sure the ASP.NET Core authentication middleware is correctly registered at the right place**:

     ```csharp
     public void Configure(IApplicationBuilder app)
     {
+        app.UseDeveloperExceptionPage();

+        app.UseRouting();

         app.UseAuthentication();

-        app.UseMvc();
+        app.UseAuthorization();

+        app.UseEndpoints(options =>
+        {
+            options.MapControllers();
+            options.MapDefaultControllerRoute();
+        });

+        app.UseWelcomePage();
     }
     ```